leodana2000/Transformer_Attentional_Memory/README.md

 # Learning_Bigram
-A repository for my internship at MILES where I train Transformers to learn bigrams, trigrams and dick languages.
+A repository for my internship at MILES where I train Transformers to learn k-grams.